 These can be signs of a serious problem that needs to be treated in hospital as soon as possible.

-To find out what the cause of your lump or swelling is, the GP may:
+To find out what the cause of the lump or swelling in your testicle is, the GP may:

 - look at and feel your testicles